jmgilman/std-book/src/configs/review.md

 miss how easy it was to automatically have these tools:

 1. Dynamically configured using Nix
-2. Configuration files managed by Nixago.
+2. Configuration files automatically managed by Nixago.
 3. Binaries automatically included in the shell environment

 The integration between `std`, Nixago, and `devshell` has afforded us a great